Fourier Neural Operators Explained: A Practical Perspective: Scientific Computing Background

 \subsubsection{On the Periodic Assumption of Spectral Methods}

 Spectral methods are inherently designed for periodic functions.
-Their mathematical foundation relies on Fourier expansions, which assume that the function being represented repeats identically beyond the boundaries of its domain.
-When this periodicity assumption does not hold, applying spectral methods directly to non-periodic data can lead to artifacts such as the Gibbs phenomenon.
-This is characterized by spurious oscillations and a significant loss of convergence accuracy in the Fourier series approximation. \\
+Their mathematical foundation relies on Fourier expansions, which assume the function repeats identically beyond the domain boundaries.
+When this periodicity assumption does not hold, the implied periodic extension introduces a discontinuity at the boundaries.
+Applying spectral methods directly to such non-periodic data can thus produce artifacts such as the \emph{Gibbs phenomenon}, characterized by spurious oscillations and a significant loss of convergence accuracy in the Fourier series approximation.
+Figure~\ref{fig: Fourier Series Example Gibbs} illustrates the Gibbs phenomenon for a discontinuous step function.
+Although the truncated Fourier series matches the constant values well, it develops oscillatory ringing near the discontinuities.
+A discontinuity cannot be represented exactly with any finite number of modes, since a jump contains contributions from arbitrarily high frequencies and therefore requires an infinite Fourier series for exact reconstruction.
+Accordingly, the sharper the transition, the more high frequency Fourier modes are needed to resolve it with a truncated series.
+Increasing $N$ confines the oscillations to a progressively smaller neighborhood of the jump, but the overshoot persists, so the approximation improves pointwise away from the discontinuity while still failing to converge uniformly at the jump.

 \paragraph{Padding.} One straightforward approach to circumvent this issue and apply spectral methods to non-periodic signals is to embed the original non-periodic signal within a larger domain and define its extension so that it becomes periodic on the extended domain.
 Spectral methods can then be applied to the signal on the larger domain.